 “There is a huge amount of health inequity in the world.
 I grew up in a country where there was no hearing screening available, in part because the screening device itself is expensive,” said Shyam Gollakota, a study author and UW computer and engineering professor.
 “The project here is to leverage the ubiquity of mobile devices people across the world already have — smartphones and $2 to $3 earbuds — to make newborn hearing screening something that’s accessible to all without sacrificing quality.”

 The research team first tested the smartphone device on 114 patients – including 52 babies younger than 6 months — in three Puget Sound clinics.
 They also tested the device on pediatric patients with known hearing loss.
 A second study focused on 130 babies less than 6 months old.
 Seattle Children’s Dr. Emily Gallagher, a UW associate professor of pediatrics, said all these local families were key to the device’s development and testing process.

 “We are so grateful — these families truly made a difference in this project,” Gallagher said.
 “They volunteered selflessly.
 We explained this screening test would not replace any evaluation their children may need in audiology, and it was heartwarming to see families happy to participate regardless.
 Without their help, it would be much more difficult to continue the research in other countries, where we expect the device to have the biggest impact.”

 How it works

-Earbuds for the screening are connected to a microphone in a probe that is placed in an infant’s ear and which detects the mechanics within the ear.
-The microphone records any sounds from the ear and sends them to a smartphone for processing.
+Earbuds for the screening are connected to a microphone in a probe that is placed in an infant’s ear to detect the mechanics within the ear.
+When an external sound is played, hair cells in the inner ear move and vibrate.
+The result is a very quiet sound.
+The microphone records such sounds if detected and sends them to a smartphone for processing.
 The inexpensive earbuds replace the expensive speaker used in commercial testing.